Tesco puts U.S. grocery chain in bankruptcy, seeks sale

-Britain's Tesco Plc (TSCO.L) put its U.S. grocery store chain into bankruptcy on Monday as part of a plan to sell most of the 167 stores to a private equity firm led by billionaire Ron Burkle.
+Sept 30 Britain's Tesco Plc put its U.S. grocery store chain into bankruptcy on Monday as part of a plan to sell most of the 167 stores to a private equity firm led by billionaire Ron Burkle.

 The bankruptcy ends the grand entrance onto the U.S. stage of Britain's biggest supermarket chain.
-When Tesco launched the chain in Arizona, California and Nevada in 2006, many expected the deep-pocketed company to quickly expand to challenge the dominant U.S. food retailer, Wal-Mart Stores Inc (WMT.N).
+When Tesco launched the chain in Arizona, California and Nevada in 2006, many expected the deep-pocketed company to quickly expand to challenge the dominant U.S. food retailer, Wal-Mart Stores Inc.

 But Tesco jumped into the U.S. Southwest just as the region's sizzling real estate market began to cool, and the U.S. business never generated a profit, according to Bankruptcy Court documents.